nwhetsell/linter-csound/README.md

 popd
 ```

-The linter-csound orchestra preprocessor and parser try to match Csound’s behavior, but linter-csound’s implementations are quite different.
-The [Jison grammar](https://github.com/nwhetsell/linter-csound/blob/master/lib/csound-parser/orchestra.jison) used by the parser is based on [this JavaScript grammar](http://www.cjihrig.com/development/jsparser/ecmascript.jison) (which you can read about [here](http://cjihrig.com/blog/creating-a-javascript-parser/)) and [this C grammar](http://www.quut.com/c/ANSI-C-grammar-y-2011.html).
+The linter-csound preprocessor and parser try to match Csound’s behavior, but linter-csound’s implementations are quite different.
 Here is how linter-csound’s Jison files correspond to Csound’s Flex/Bison files:

 This Jison file | Corresponds to this Flex/Bison file
 ----------------|------------------------------------